Genetics and ASD: How DNA testing can guide autism treatment

 Autism spectrum disorder (ASD) is a common neurodevelopmental disorder that arises due to various genetic variations.
-Recent genomic studies identified the role of structural DNA changes in hundreds of genes conferring ASD risk.
+Recent genomic studies identified the role of structural DNA changes in hundreds of genes in the predisposition to ASD.
 Although there are no medications that can cure the core symptoms of autism, medication may help address some of the behavioural problems, such as irritability, anxiety, depression and ADHD.
 Here we describe how genetic analysis can help to optimize autism treatment.

-The American Academy of Pediatrics, in a recent clinical report on autism, recommends starting early behavioural autism therapy.
+In a recent clinical report on autism, the American Academy of Pediatrics recommends starting early behavioural autism therapy.
 Many children with ASD also end up taking medications that are used for managing irritability, ADHD and epilepsy.
-A 2015 review highlights the efficacy of various medications for autism treatment, but side effects can be concerning.
-If a child is going to take antipsychotic, ADHD or antiepileptic medications, you need to understand how his/her body is going to metabolize each drug.
+A 2015 review highlights the efficacy of various medicines for autism treatment, but unfortunately, side effects can be concerning.
+If a child is going to take antipsychotic, ADHD or antiepileptic medications, it is important to understand how their body will metabolize each drug.

 Autism and medication response

 Most drugs are metabolized by a group of liver enzymes called “cytochromes P450” or “CYPs”.
 Genetic variations can affect the activity of these liver enzymes.
-The level of specific enzyme’s function determines both the efficacy and side effects of different medications for the individual.
-Slower drug clearance increases the risk of side effects due to drug build up in the bloodstream.
-Faster metabolism reduces the drug’s blood concentration and effectiveness.
+The level of specific enzyme’s function determines both the efficacy and side effects of different medications taken by the patient.
+Slower drug clearance increases the risk of side effects due to drug buildup in the bloodstream.
+Conversely, faster metabolism reduces the drug’s blood concentration and effectiveness.

-Pharmacogenetic testing shows the activity level of these liver enzymes and predicts how each individual person will respond to various medications.
-This enables a person to avoid medications and dosages that are likely to cause adverse side effects, or that may simply be ineffective based on his/her genetics.
+Pharmacogenetic testing shows the activity level of these liver enzymes and predicts how each person will respond to various medications.
+Thanks to genetic testing, we avoid drugs and dosages that are likely to cause adverse side effects or that may simply be ineffective.
 The Pillcheck pharmacogenetic testing service combines DNA analysis with an expert pharmacist review of medications to help find optimal autism treatment for each individual.

-Risperidone (Risperdal) and aripiprazole (Abilify) are two FDA approved drugs for treating autism irritability.
+Risperidone (Risperdal) and aripiprazole (Abilify) are two FDA-approved drugs for treating autism irritability.
 These Antipsychotic medications may help with aggression, self-harm, and behavioural problems in both children and adults with autism.
-Risperidone may cause some undesirable side effects.
-It affects hormonal balance and may lead to breast enlargement in teenage boys (gynecomastia).
+However, it is important to know that risperidone may cause some undesirable side effects.
+It affects hormonal balance and may lead to breast enlargement (gynecomastia, which affects boys or men).
 The use of antipsychotics can also worsen involuntary movements.

 Stimulants and ADHD medications

 Methylphenidate (Ritalin) and atomoxetine are drugs generally used to treat ADHD.
 They may also help with other symptoms that often go together with autism, including hyperactivity, impulsivity and inattention.
 Clinical studies suggest that about half of children with autism benefit from stimulants, though some experience negative side effects such as sleep disruption.
-Although amphetamines are stimulants, they should not be used for ASD treatment due to significant impact on sleep.
-Atomoxetine does not impact sleep and can be used for adolescents with ASD when sleep disturbance is an issue.
+Although amphetamines are stimulants, they should not be used for ASD treatment due to their significant impact on sleep.
+Therefore, when sleep disturbances are a problem, atomoxetine can be used instead for adolescents with ASD.

 Low-dose venlafaxine, which is an antidepressant of the SNRI class, could improve self-injurious behaviour and ADHD-like symptoms when combined with antipsychotic medication.
 The CYP2D6 liver enzyme metabolizes atomoxetine and venlafaxine.
 A DNA test can determine whether your child is a normal, slow or fast metabolizer of this medication.

-While many people with autism take antidepressants, clinical studies provide mixed evidence on the impact of SSRIs (selective serotonin reuptake inhibitor) on autism symptoms.
-Still, they may be useful for treating obsessive-compulsive disorder, depression, and anxiety in ASD children.
+While many people with autism take antidepressants, clinical studies provide mixed evidence on the impact of SSRIs (selective serotonin reuptake inhibitors) on autism symptoms.
+Still, they may be helpful in treating obsessive-compulsive disorder, depression, and anxiety in ASD children.
 Sertraline (Zoloft) was shown to improve separation anxiety.
 Citalopram (Celexa) and fluoxetine (Prozac) might be prescribed to manage phobias and anxiety.
 SSRIs are generally metabolized by the CYP2C19 or the CYP2D6 liver enzyme.
-The CYP2D6 metabolizes fluoxetine, so it should not be used along with antipsychotics due to the high risk of drug-drug interactions.
+The CYP2D6 metabolizes fluoxetine, so it should not be used with antipsychotics due to the high risk of drug-drug interactions.

 Genetic studies show that up to 77% of people in North America have altered metabolism in one or both enzymes.
-DNA tests can provide insights on which antidepressants could be used for managing anxiety, depression and phobias as part of autism treatment.
-However, SSRIs have no positive impact on repetitive behaviours, and antipsychotics SSRIs can exacerbate uncontrolled repetitive movements.
+Thus, DNA tests can provide insights into which antidepressants could be used for managing anxiety, depression and phobias as part of autism treatment.
+However, SSRIs have no positive impact on repetitive behaviours, and antipsychotic SSRIs can exacerbate uncontrolled repetitive movements.

 Beta-blockers can be helpful in managing movement disorders, but these drugs will suppress melatonin production and therefore impact sleep.
 Melatonin supplementation can reduce sleep disruption for people taking beta-blockers.
 Metoprolol, nebivolol, timolol and propranolol are beta-blockers that are metabolized by the CYP2D6 enzyme.
 They should be used with caution when taken along with antipsychotics and antidepressants metabolized by this enzyme.
 People who are ultrarapid or slow CYP2D6 metabolizers should avoid these beta-blockers due to a significant risk of side effects.

 Antiepileptic drugs gabapentin, pregabalin and oxcarbazepine are not metabolized by liver enzymes and are instead eliminated by the kidneys.
-All antiepileptics may cause acute toxic shock known as Stevens-Johnson syndrome (SJS), which manifested as a severe skin reaction.
+All antiepileptics may cause acute toxic shock known as Stevens-Johnson syndrome (SJS), which manifests as a severe skin reaction.
 Autistic children of Asian descent should be tested for the presence of variants in the HLA genes that determine immune response associated with SJS – before starting antiepileptic medications.
 Clonazepam is a benzodiazepine that can also be used for treating epilepsy in children that carry high-risk HLA alleles.
-Of note, Pillcheck does not include the HLA genes because this test is only relevant for specific ethnic groups and such a test is covered by provincial health systems in Canada.
+Of note, Pillcheck does not include the HLA genes because this test is only relevant for specific ethnic groups, and provincial health systems cover such a test in Canada.

 The role of genetics in autism treatment with medication